Sweet Potatoes for Diabetes? Good or Not?

 A few widespread benefits of sweet potatoes for diabetes are as follows:

 A study stresses that an abundance of beta-carotene can improve eyesight.
-People with diabetes are prone to vision loss.
-So including sweet potatoes rich in beta-carotene can have good eye health.
+People with diabetes are prone to vision loss; therefore, including sweet potatoes, which are rich in beta-carotene, can support good eye health.

 People with diabetes, especially those with type 2 diabetes, must ingest more fibre.
 According to this study, higher dietary fibre reduces the risk of type 2 diabetes.
 Furthermore, you feel satiated for longer when there is a good fibre intake.
 Thus, you will eat less and be healthy.
 Therefore, ultimately, weight loss is a great benefit.